CTXR97/Res-Sup/README.md

 As seen from the codes, I tested on HSI as well (dirty data) and few modifications required.
 In such a scenario, just remove the '#' and add '#' to those irrelevant codes to run them. '#' means to change it to a text form so python will skip them.

-2. Part of the code also includes the range of data to be tested.
-For example a data set with 262 days is expected to have 262 candles representing each day.
-However, user might choose a specific period to test for example day 0 to day 240 and this should be stated explicitly in the code.
-In addition, user have to take into account how many candle sticks before and after the pivot as the range for testing should exclude this number.
-For example, testing range 0 to 240, with 3 candlesticks before and 2 candlesticks after the pivot.
-The range should then be 3 to 238.
+2. Part of the code also includes the range of data to be tested i.e to plot the candlesticks